 Hunt For Escaped South Carolina Inmate Intensifies As Second Wanted Man Is Captured

-Only one of three inmates who managed a brazen escape during an electrical malfunction at a South Carolina jail Saturday night remained at-large Tuesday night.
+Only one of three inmates who managed a brazen escape during an electrical malfunction at a South Carolina jail Saturday night remained at large Tuesday night.

-After a two-and-half-day manhunt across three states, a U.S. Marshals task force apprehended Tyshon Demontrea Johnson on Tuesday afternoon, according to WCIV.
+After a 2 1/2-day manhunt across three states, a U.S. Marshals task force apprehended Tyshon Demontrea Johnson on Tuesday afternoon, according to WCIV.

 "These guys haven't learned that it doesn't matter how far you run, we're right behind you," Orangeburg County Sheriff Leroy Ravenell told the local ABC News affiliate.